JiangJiaWei1103/Hands-on-DS-and-Algo/src/linked_list/206_reverse_linked_list/README.md

 ### Idea
 #### 1. Iterative
 Reversing a linked list is just a simple process of repointing `next` pointer of each node.
 The challenge is how we can move forward without losing track.
 To handle this issue, we use a `nxt` pointer to flag the next position to go, as illustrated below.
 To be concrete, we need to do the following operations for each iteration,
-1. `nxt = cur.next`: Record the next position to go.
+1. `nxt = cur.next`: Record the next position to go, because repointing of `cur.next` will hinder `cur` from moving forward.
 2. `cur.next = prev`: Repoint the `next` pointer of current node to the previous one.
 3. `prev = cur`: Move `prev` pointer forward.
 4. `cur = next`: Move `cur` pointer forward.